marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    that would be needed for Energy Management, there are significant differences between Energy Management and most well-known network management functions.
 The most significant difference is the need for some devices to report on other entities.
-There are three major reasons for this.
+There are two major reasons for this.

    o  For monitoring a particular entity, it is not always sufficient to